 In addition to removing any unpleasant odors, consider adding a homey touch by infusing familiar scents into the air.
 Scented candles and home-baked cookies are often the most common scents suggested but don’t be afraid to go outside of the box.
 Before a showing, consider doing a few loads of laundry, brewing a fresh pot of coffee in the morning, mowing the grass, or even applying a few layers of sunscreen in order to infuse the air with pleasant scents.

 2. Sell in Spring or Summer

-Realtors have long said that busy season comes along with nice weather – and the have the statistics to back that up.
+Realtors have long said that busy season comes along with the nice weather – and they have the statistics to back that up.
 In our research, we found that more homes sell in summer than any other time of year and that the season raises sale prices between 5-15%, on average.